akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey nodded.
 “Do it.”

 Alard did not ask permission.
 He was already gesturing to a younger guard.
-The man wheeled his horse and rode back toward the castle.
+The man wheeled his horse and rode back towards the castle.
 Alard caught Godfrey’s look and shrugged.
 “The King’s son does not travel without a watch.
 I came because it is my duty to uphold what is right.”

 Godfrey said nothing, but his hand rested briefly on the man’s arm.